hellarcore/electrum-hellar-server/HOWTO.md

 Therefore it's a good idea to make an offline backup copy of your certificate and key in case you need to restore them.

 ### Step 9.
-Configure Electrum Dash server
+Configure Electrum Hellar server

-Electrum Dash reads a config file (/etc/electrum-hellar.conf) when starting up.
+Electrum Hellar reads a config file (/etc/electrum-hellar.conf) when starting up.
 This file includes the database setup, hellard RPC setup, and a few other options.